hscrocha/CodeClonesActivity/README.md

 # Code Clones: Hands-on Lecture

-This repository presents a practical lecture on using Code Clones Tools.
+This repository presents a practical lecture on using Code Clones Tools, for the Software Engineering course at the Loyola University Maryland.

 Just clone this repo as a zip file, and unpack the zip to have access to the source code inside.

+## Introduction

+Duplicated code is a phenomena that could be as old as programming itself.
+It is easy to understand the appeal of duplicating code: it is fast and easy.

+There are many disadvantages associated with the practice of cloning code as it makes maintenance more difficult by: (i) copying bugs, (ii) managing changes across duplicates, and (iii) hinders the understandability.

+Fowler and Beck have ranked duplicated code as the first of the top ten code smells indicating the need to refactor a piece of software.

 ## Task 1: Manual Code Clone Detection (10 min)